Wheatvale, Queensland: Geography

 The Condamine River flows through the locality.

+The land use is mostly crop growing in the north of the locality and grazing on native vegetation in the south of the locality.

 History

 The locality takes its name from its railway station which in turn was named on 5 February 1904 by the Queensland Railways Department, after the property of James Clancy McMahon, a pioneer wheat grower in the area.

 On 1 April 1896, James Clancy McMahon built and furnished a school building and also paid a teacher's salary.
 At the start of 1897, it became Wheatvale Provisional School with the teacher being appointed by the Queensland Public Instruction Department.
 However, the sale of the land on 28 February 1901 caused the school to close.
 In 1908 Wheatvale Provisional School reopened on a new site and became Wheatvale State School on 1 January 1909.

+On 21 June 1924, a group of local women met at the school and formed the Condamine branch of the Queensland Country Women's Association.